Skip to Content

 Breezeline vs Xfinity (Comcast) Internet – Honest Review

 Xfinity is the tradename for the residential video, internet, and phone services offered by Comcast.
-Xfinity internet is a very well established player in the market with the largest service territory of any cable provider.
-Xfinity (Comcast) is often accused of monopolistic practices including buying out competitors or briefly pricing competitors out of the market until they fail, only to then raise prices.
-For these reasons among others, many people are interested in an alternative to Xfinity internet.
+Xfinity Internet is a very well-established player in the market, with the largest service territory of any cable provider.
+Xfinity (Comcast) is often accused of monopolistic practices, including buying out competitors or briefly pricing competitors out of the market until they fail, only to then raise prices.
+For these reasons, among others, many people are interested in an alternative to Xfinity Internet.

 Breezeline is the doing business as name in the United States for Cogeco Communications.
 Breezeline is considered the 8th largest cable operator in the United States.
-Breezeline is a multi service operator which currently offers TV, Internet and phone services using a modern coax fiber hybrid network architecture.
+Breezeline is a multi-service operator which currently offers TV, Internet, and phone services using a modern coax fiber hybrid network architecture.

 Breezeline (formerly Atlantic Broadband) is estimated to have approximately 700,000 broadband customers located in twelve different states: Maine, New Hampshire, New York, Connecticut, Pennsylvania, Maryland, Ohio, Delaware, West Virginia, Virginia, Florida, and South Carolina.
-Breezeline was formerly know as Atlantic Broadband (ABB).
+Breezeline was formerly known as Atlantic Broadband (ABB).
 They changed their name in 2022 to better include their new service territories not located on the east coast.

 Breezeline Internet vs Spectrum